hsotoparada/home-prices-santiago-mr/README.md

 We will deploy our Web Application to the **Amazon Web Services (AWS) Cloud**.
-For this, we first build a docker image of our Web Application, based on the intructions contained in the Dockerfile stored in the home directory of our git repository.
+For this, we first build a docker image of our Web Application, based on the intructions contained in the Dockerfile stored in the root directory of our git repository.

 ```
 docker build -t home-prices-santiago:1.0 .